Visa Traveler

 India Passport Image

-Currently, only Indian nationals are eligible to obtain a 14-day UAE Visa on Arrival with a valid US visa, US green card or a residence permit from the UK or any EU country.
+Currently, only Indian passport holders are eligible to obtain a 14-day UAE Visa on Arrival with a valid US visa, US green card or a residence permit from the UK or any EU country.
 The Visa on Arrival fee is 100 AED.
 Extendable once for another 14 days for a fee of 250 AED.

-What visas can be used?
+What visas and residence permits can be used?

 United States of America US Visa Image